Usability testing

 The number of participants needed for a usability test varies depending on the type of study.
 The objective is to test up to a point where you can identify trends and patterns and further tests will not give you much new insight moving forward.

-For a typical qualitative usability study of a single user group, we recommend using five participants to uncover the majority of the most common problems in the product.
+For a typical qualitative usability study of a single user group, we recommend using 5 participants to uncover the majority of the most common problems in the product.

 It's important to ensure you test with at least one user with physical or cognitive limitations or who needs assistance with digital applications.
 Testing with real users can uncover accessibility barriers better than a checklist.